 Last modified on August 13th, 2018 at 11:54 am

-What started as only a handful of breweries around town has blossomed into almost 20, with more on the way.
+What started as only a handful of breweries around town has blossomed into over 20.
 Many of these have opened within the last few years.
 It has gotten to the point where being on any side of town means having at least one brewery nearby.
 If you haven’t yet caught on to the craft beer craze — or just haven’t checked out all of what Tucson has to offer — here’s a guide to all the local Tucson breweries and where to find them:

 A specialist in gose, 1912 is also one of the few breweries to offer wine and mead (from guest vineyards).
 Above all else, however, 1912 is quickly becoming a hub for families and kids.

 You might not immediately recognize The Address, but this brewery’s home base of operations is a Tucson institution: 1702.
 The Address operates as the in-house brewery label for 1702, which means its the best place to try any of their new brews on-tap.
 Primarily known for their IPAs, The Address has been churning out a multitude of different styles of beer, including a Dark Rhubarb Saison and an Imperial Double Porter.
 Although they are without a dedicated tap room as of this writing, we can easily look past that technicality given it’s providing yet another reason to check out 1702.
 Delicious pizza and refreshing beer?
 Yes please.